 Requirements Credit Hours Courses which satisfy requirements Complete a minimum of 90 credit hours.
 These must include the following: A maximum of 36 credit hours in professional-technical courses may be applied toward the 90 credit hours required for the degree.
-See page 117 for how courses are numbered.
+See page 120 for how courses are numbered.
 All collegiate courses must be numbered 100 or above.
-Writing (with a grade "C" or better) 6 WR121 and one additional course from WR121, 123, 227, 241, 242, 243 or BA214 Math (with a grade "C" or better) 4 MTH095 or above Speech (with a grade "C" or better) 3 SP100 or above Computer Studies 3 The following approved list of courses allows a student to meet the college's computer literacy competency requirement.CA100Microcomputer Basics3 creditsCIS120Computer Information Science I or higher4 creditsCS101Introduction to Microcomputer Applications or higher 3 credits3 creditsDRF165CAD System Administration Programming CNC Mills3 credits Physical Education or Health 3 Any three-credit health course with an HE prefix; HPE295 or HPE296 (three credits each); or three terms of PE180, PE185 or PE190 classes (one credit each).
+Writing (with a grade "C" or better) 6 WR 121 and one additional course from WR 122, 123, 227, 241, 242, 243 or BA 214 Math (with a grade "C" or better) 4 MTH095 or above Speech (with a grade "C" or better) 3 SP100 or above Computer Studies 3 The following approved list of courses allows a student to meet the college's computer literacy competency requirement.
+CA100 Microcomputer Basics 3 credits CIS120 Computer Information Science I or higher 4 credits CS101 Introduction to Microcomputer Applications or higher 3 credits DRF165 CAD System Administration 3 credits CAM160 Programming CNC Mills 3 credits Physical Education or Health 3 Any three-credit health course with an HE prefix; HPE 184, HPE 270, HPE 295 or HPE 296 (three credits each); or three terms of PE 180, PE 185 or PE 190 classes (one credit each).
 Arts and Letters/Humanities 9 Choose courses from Art, American Sign Language, English, Film Arts, French, German, Humanities, Journalism, Japanese, Music Performance, Music, Philosophy, Religion, Speech, Spanish, Theater Arts, Writing.
 Social Science (Courses must be chosen from at least two disciplines.)
 12 Choose courses from Anthropology, Chicano/Latino Studies, Economics, Geography, History, Political Science, Psychology, Sociology, Social Science, Women's Studies.
 Science (Courses must include a laboratory.)
 8 Choose courses from Biology, Botany, Chemistry, Geology, General Science, Physics, Zoology.
 Electives: Additional courses to bring the total number of credits to 90.
-Earn a cumulative grade point average (GPA) of 2.0 or above in all work to be applied toward the degree.
+Earn a cumulative grade point average (GPA) of 2.0 or above in all work to be a applied toward the degree.
 Complete a minimum of 30 credit hours at Chemeketa.

-1. A maximum of 12 credit hours of cooperative work experience may be applied toward the degree.
+Notes: 1.
+A maximum of 12 credit hours of cooperative work experience Indicates a course prerequisite or requirement related to the co ed toward the degree.